annevk/orb/README.md

 # Opaque Response Blocking (ORB, aka CORB++)

+## Status

+This repository is being upstreamed to the Fetch Standard through [PR #1442](https://github.com/whatwg/fetch/pull/1442).
+As indicated there you can [preview a version of the Fetch Standard with the new text integrated](https://whatpr.org/fetch/1442.html).

+The PR is primarily blocked on resolving the [mvp issues](https://github.com/annevk/orb/labels/mvp).
+Help appreciated!

+The PR is in a more advanced state than the text below and should be the starting point for implementers and reviewers.

 ## Objective

 To block as many opaque responses as possible while remaining web compatible.